Category: 2019 Winter – Bisexuality and Disability

 Bi Women Quarterly

-Bi Women Quarterly is a grassroots publication produced by the Boston Bisexual Women’s Network.
-We have been in continuous publication since 1983, and are the oldest bisexual+ women’s publication in the world, with an international readership.
+Bi Women Quarterly is a grassroots publication originally produced by the Boston Bisexual Women’s Network and now an independent project.
+We have been in continuous publication since 1983, and are the oldest bisexual+ women’s publication in the world, with a global readership.